linroger/Finance-Notes-and-Marginalia/Financial Markets and Institutions/III. Liquidity of Assets/Class 6- Bank Runs/Money Market Mutual Fund Liquidity Facility.md

 			1. Is rated in the top short-term rating category (e.g.,  rated SP 1,  VMIG 1,  or F 1,  as applicable) by at least two major NRSROs or if rated by only one major NRSRO,  is rated within the top rating category by that NRSRO; or
 			1. If not rated in a short-term rating category,  is rated in one of the top two long-term rating categories (e.g.,  AA or equivalent or above) by at least two major NRSROs or if rated by only one major NRSRO,  is rated within the top two rating categories by that NRSRO.

-   - In addition,  the facility may accept receivables from certain [[Class Slides On Repurchase Agreements|repurchase agreements]].
+   - In addition,  the facility may accept receivables from certain [repurchase agreements](../Class%207-%20CP,%20Repo,%20and%20the%20Crisis/Class%20Slides%20On%20Repurchase%20Agreements.md).
 	  - The feasibility of adding these and other asset classes to the facility will be considered in the future.

 ### Rate

    - Advances made under the Facility that are secured by U.S. Treasuries & Fully Guaranteed Agencies or Securities issued by U.S. Government Sponsored Entities will be made at a rate equal to the primary credit rate in effect at the Reserve Bank that is offered to depository institutions at the time the advance is made.
-   - Advances made under the Facility that are secured by U.S. municipal [[When Safe Proved Risky Commercial Paper During the Financial Crisis of 2007 2009|short-term debt]],  including variable rate demand notes,  will be made at a rate equal to the primary credit rate in effect at the Reserve Bank that is offered to depository institutions at the time the advance is made *plus* 25 bps.
+   - Advances made under the Facility that are secured by U.S. municipal [short-term debt](../Class%207-%20CP,%20Repo,%20and%20the%20Crisis/When%20Safe%20Proved%20Risky%20Commercial%20Paper%20During%20the%20Financial%20Crisis%20of%202007%202009.md),  including variable rate demand notes,  will be made at a rate equal to the primary credit rate in effect at the Reserve Bank that is offered to depository institutions at the time the advance is made *plus* 25 bps.
    - All other advances will be made at a rate equal to the primary credit rate in effect at the Reserve Bank that is offered to depository institutions at the time the advance is made *plus* 100 bps.

 ### Fees